ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/catalogs_and_services.md

 The following example shows how to create a Provisioning Dialog that modifies the parameters for provisioning a small, medium, or large service.

 The `provision-vm-small-med-large.asl` workflow runs for every provisioned VM and is responsible for modifying the VM size.
-This workflow is the `<ManageIQ>` service Provisioning Entry Point.
+This workflow is the Provisioning service entry point.

-You need to set the ManageIQ Provisioning service entry point to workflow script.
+You need to set the Provisioning service entry point to workflow script.
 For example, this workflow is run for every provisioned Virtual Machine (VM), and modifies the VM size.

-Use the following sections and follow them in order to provision a VM service, create Provisioning Dialog and modify the paramaters.
+Use the following sections and follow them in order to provision a VM service, create a Provisioning Dialog and modify the parameters.

 #### Create a workflow (optional)